An Excessive Core Collapse in Nbody Cosmological simulations: Fossils in the Simulation

 Since the dark matter halos are assembled step by step from the high redshift small halos in hierarchical CDM halo models, one can image how the excessive core collapse affects the simulation results:

-$(1)$ It make the earlier small halos to be too concentrated and leave them a much too steep density sloop at the central region.
+$(0)$ It make the earlier small halos to be too concentrated and leave them a much too steep density sloop at the central region.

-$(2)$ Such too cuspy character can be retained during all of the major merging process later on, including the simulation final products at $z=0$.

-$(3)$ It also makes some small halos which should be disrupted when swallowed by huge halos become too concentrated, and leave an unwanted substructure after the minor merger.
+$(1)$ For a halo mainly experience major mergers, each merger process remain the center character of more cuspy member.
+Retaining such process later on, including the final product at $z=0$ will get a too cuspy center (causing the "cusp problem"?).

+$(2)$ For a halo mainly experience minor mergers, the too concentrated center means it will have too high survival probability from the merger and left an "excessive substructure" (causing the "substructure problem"?).

+$(3)$ For a halo experience major and minor merger alternately, it can survive as an independent subhalo but keeping the too cuspy property (causing the "Too big to fail problem"?).

-So our discussion imply a possible connection with the unexpect cole collapse and both the 'cuspy problem' and 'substructure problem': The too cuspy feature of halos and the numerous substructures maybe are both the fossils of the unwanted core collapses?
+So our discussion imply a possible connection with the unexpect core collapse and the three "small scale crisis" problem of CDM.

-Without quantitative numerical experiments, we can only get such qualitative suspects here.
-It is possible that some other physical mechanisms bring about the unconformity between simulation halo properties and observations.
-Yet since our discussions have shown the excessive core collapse can bring unwanted fossils, when we are trying to discuss these possible mechanisms, we should avoid these unwanted fossils to get reliable simulation result.
+It is possible that some other physical mechanisms bring about the main unconformity between simulation halo properties and observations, then "causing the problem" just changed as "amplify the problem".
+Yet since our discussions have shown the excessive core collapse can bring unwanted fossils, when discussing other possible mechanisms, people should avoid these unwanted fossils to get reliable simulation result.

-\subsection{Can we Avoid it?}
+\section{Can we Avoid it?}

+Maybe people are just trying to represent more information of the power spectra $P(k)$ when generating the initial condition for the simulation.
+But setting $K_{max}=k_{ny}$ have introduced some too high frequency information of $P(k)$ that are described with not enough particles.